kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 juju config oidc-gatekeeper public-url=http://<URL>
 ```

-Where `<URL>` is the hostname that the Kubeflow dashboard responds to.
+where in place of `<URL>` you should use the hostname that the Kubeflow dashboard responds to.

 #### More documentation